OsBlaineOra/db-devops-tools/Liquibase.md

 ```sql
 select * from hol_dev.status;
 ```
-The view now executes the new query.
+The view now executes the new query including the description column.

 Look at Liquibase Data
 ```sql